tangleMesh/chatbot/README.md

         });
     </script>

-The `change` event will inform you about new user messages or interactions with your selection messages.
-The `click` event informs you about a link-button (`isEventLink: true`) beeing clicked.
+The `message-changed` event will inform you about new user messages or interactions with your selection messages.
+The `message-clicked` event informs you about a link-button (`isEventLink: true`) beeing clicked.
 The `event.detail` property will provide you with the available information about the user interaction:

-### Selection message
+### Selection message (message-changed)

     {
         isOwnMessage: true